Backbase/backbase.github.io/content/posts/unpublished/building-reliable-and-scalable-applications-a-guide-to-12-factor-apps-with-java-and-spring-boot/post.md

 ### 12. Admin Processes

-Run administrative tasks as one-off processes.
+Run administrative tasks as one-off processes and they can be run as Kubernetes tasks.
+This factor discourages putting one-off admin or management tasks like migrating databases and running one-time scripts to do clean-up inside your microservices instead microservice should focus on business logic.

+While running admin process make sure to run in an identical environment as the regular app.
+They should use the same [codebase](#1-codebase) and [config](#3-configuration) as the app to avoid synchronization issues.

 Spring Boot applications can be extended with custom admin commands for specific tasks.

-Admin processes, such as database migrations or scheduled tasks, should be part of your application.
 Here's an example of a scheduled task in Spring Boot:

 ```java
 import org.springframework.scheduling.annotation.Scheduled;